MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ### Shared account scheduled meetings

-For **shared accounts scheduled meetings**, if the shared account has OneDrive, the recording is uploaded there.
-However, since shared accounts typically don’t have OneDrive, the recordings are uploaded to the co-organizer’s or recording initiator's OneDrive in those cases.
+For **shared accounts scheduled meetings**, if the shared account has a OneDrive, the recording is uploaded there.
+However, since shared accounts typically don’t have a OneDrive, the recordings are uploaded to the co-organizer’s or recording initiator's OneDrive instead.
 To understand what happens if an organizer doesn't have a OneDrive account, see the **Recording storage for organizers without OneDrive accounts** section in this article.

 For details on shared accounts, see [About shared mailboxes - Microsoft 365 admin](/microsoft-365/admin/email/about-shared-mailboxes).